 - Embeddable Podcast Player for website and social media integration

 Audioboom has two main pricing plans, one for individual podcasters, and the other for established podcast networks with over 10,000 plays per episode.

 Their plans are pretty affordable, starting as low as $9.99 per month:

-bCast is a podcast hosting service for fast-growing B2B companies to host their show episodes.
+bCast is the best podcast hosting service for fast-growing B2B companies to host their show episodes.

 bCast helps businesses build relationships with their listeners while growing their social engagement, website traffic, and revenue.